dneimke/tasks/readme.md

 [![CI Tests](https://github.com/dneimke/tasks/actions/workflows/run-build.yml/badge.svg)](https://github.com/dneimke/tasks/actions/workflows/run-build.yml)

-This repo is used for handy scripts and tasks and other reusable PowerShell code and artifacts for our DevOps processes.
+This repo is used as an example of 'good practices' for creating reusable PowerShell code that is modular, configurable, and tested.

-We can use this project to write scripts and have them tested using Pester.
-This gives us increased confidence about the quality of the code that we are using and sharing.
+Use this project as a template for writing PowerShell code that increases confidence and is of good quality.

 ## Best Practices and Style Guide